Skip to main content

 8. You get a chance to give back.

-People like to support community resources that they use themselves or that benefit people they care about.
+Volunteering offers you opportunities to support community resources that you might use yourself, or that benefit people you care about.

 9. Volunteering encourages civic responsibility.

-Community service and volunteerism are an investment in our community and the people who live in it.
+Community service and volunteering are an investment in our community and the people who live in it.

 10. You make a difference.